Yordan Alvarez Preview, Player Props: Astros vs. Tigers

 Yordan Alvarez At The Plate

-- Alvarez has driven in a run in 36 games this year (44.4%), including 21 games with more than one RBI (25.9%).
+- Alvarez has driven in a run in 36 games this season (43.9%), including 21 games with more than one RBI (25.6%).
 He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 46 games this year, with multiple runs nine times.
+- He has scored in 46 games this season (56.1%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.